-Mr. Watkins made the motion to support the resolution requesting the North Carolina Department of Transportation re-examine their Traffic Noise Policy.
-Mr. Doetsch seconded the motion and it carried unanimously.
+Mr. Serkin made the motion to support the resolution requesting the North Carolina Department of Transportation re-examine their Traffic Noise Policy and forward to the Board for consideration.
+Mr. Bennett seconded the motion and it carried unanimously.

 b.
 Resolution requesting the North Carolina Department of Transportation assign all highway projects in the Wilmington Urban Area MPO Planning Area Boundary to the NCDOT Division 3 office